Install and Setup

 TensorFlow 2.x backend

 Export DDE_BACKEND as tensorflow to specify TensorFlow 2.x backend.
-The required TensorFlow version is 2.2.0 or later.
 In addition, DeepXDE will set TF_FORCE_GPU_ALLOW_GROWTH to true to prevent TensorFlow take over the whole GPU memory.

 PyTorch backend

 Export DDE_BACKEND as pytorch to specify PyTorch backend.
-The required PyTorch version is 1.9.0 or later.
 In addition, if GPU is available, DeepXDE will set the default tensor type to cuda, so that all the tensors will be created on GPU as default:

 if torch.cuda.is_available():